1999 Bukit Timah kidnapping: Arrest

-Twenty minutes after the confirmation of the girl's release and safety, a team of police investigators, led by Inspector Richard Lim Beng Gee, arrested 33-year-old Vincent Lee at his Pasir Ris five-room flat for the kidnapping of 14-year-old Sandi Yong.
+Twenty minutes after the confirmation of the girl's release and safety, a team of police investigators, led by Inspector Richard Lim Beng Gee, arrested 33-year-old Vincent Lee at his Pasir Ris five-room flat for the kidnapping.
 Both Zhou and Shi were subsequently arrested at a flat in Telok Blangah Crescent.
 All three of them were charged with kidnapping for purpose of extorting a ransom.
 It was further revealed that Zhou and Shi entrusted the ransom money to five other illegal Chinese immigrants to help them to remit the ransom money out of Singapore.
 These five people were also arrested, charged and later jailed for dishonestly receiving stolen property; S$214,400 were recovered by the police.

 Under Section 3 of the Kidnapping Act, if found guilty of kidnapping by ransom, Lee, Zhou and Shi would be sentenced to either life imprisonment or the death penalty, with caning optionally to be imposed if the offender receives life imprisonment.
 The trio were later additionally charged with the attempted kidnapping of another 14-year-old girl in March 2000.

-The kidnapping of Yong was the first reported kidnapping case to occur in Singapore in a decade.
-The last case of kidnapping happened in April 1989, when 56-year-old goldsmith Phang Tee Wah was kidnapped by two men - 50-year-old Ibrahim Masod and 44-year-old Liow Han Heng - and later killed, and the men also attempted to extort ransom despite the death of Phang.
-Both men were sentenced to death for kidnapping and murdering Phang, though only Ibrahim would eventually be hanged at Changi Prison on 29 July 1994 while Liow died of a heart attack in August 1993 before he could be executed.
+The kidnapping was the first reported kidnapping case to occur in Singapore in a decade.
+The last case of kidnapping happened in April 1989, when 56-year-old goldsmith Phang Tee Wah was kidnapped by two men – 50-year-old Ibrahim Masod and 44-year-old Liow Han Heng – and later killed, and the men also attempted to extort ransom despite the death of Phang.
+Both men were sentenced to death for kidnapping and murdering Phang, though only Ibrahim would eventually be hanged at Changi Prison on 29 July 1994, while Liow died of a heart attack in August 1993 before he could be executed.